UNCLASSIFIED (U)

 (4) (U) Has not cleared required medical examinations and security checks;

 (5) (U) Is already in the United States – If an officer learns that a beneficiary has already traveled to and remains in the U.S., the case must be returned to USCIS via the NVC.
 The officer should prepare a Consular Return Memo as outlined below and indicate why the case is being returned (beneficiary is already in the United States).
 If the petitioner provided a statement in writing indicating that the beneficiary is in the U.S., that statement must be included in the packet.
 Staff should update CCD to reflect the date the memo was forwarded to the NVC.
-Please also provide the VO/F analyst who covers V92/V93s the name, DOB and case number of the applicant so the analyst can flag the case for USCIS.
+Also provide the VO/F analyst who covers V92/V93s the name, DOB and case number of the applicant so the analyst can flag the case for USCIS.

 b.
 Unavailable